Conference coming up for women in business

 Seating is limited.
 To register and for more information, visit northportareachamber.com.

-If you wish to donate a door prize for the event, or have your business information placed into the tote bags, contact Ed Davis at eddavis@scorevolunteer.org.
+Those who would like to donate a door prize for the event or have business information placed into the tote bags, contact Ed Davis at eddavis@scorevolunteer.org.
 Cost is $25 per item.
 Deadline for that is Friday, Sept.
 20.

 Post a comment as